eclipse-glsp/glsp-website-source/content/documentation/integrations/content.md

 There are many options to choose from.
 In the following, we list a few hints to help you decide.
 Please note that especially the tool platform integration doesn't have to be an ultimate decision.
-Many start deploying for one tool platform, e.g. Eclipse Theia, but add support for VS Code later and offer both options in parallel.
+Many adopters start deploying for one tool platform, e.g. Eclipse Theia, but add support for VS Code later and offer both options in parallel.

 ---